orkhaniumm/ds-practice-2025/docs/README.md

 ## Order Queue

-A FIFO structure that stores incoming orders.
+A priority queue that stores incoming orders.

 ## Order Execution

-The leader retrieves and processes orders from the queue.
+Group of replicated instances responsible for processing orders from the queue and uses leader election to coordinate.